Indiana Sex Crime Attorney

 - Use of drugs such as Rohypnol

-Criminal Deviate Conduct
+Navigating Criminal Deviate Conduct Cases in Indiana

 Sexual deviate conduct is sexual activity that does not arise to sexual intercourse.
 Like rape, sexual activity requires valid consent.
 Individuals with mental disabilities or deficiencies are unable to consent.
 In addition, lack of consent occurs when: